-6 If you selected to create an image bundle, the New Image Bundle page is displayed.
+- 6 If you selected to create an image bundle, the New Image Bundle page is displayed. - 7 Fill in the fields:

 Bundle Name: Specify a unique name for the bundle, because many other bundle names might be listed in the same folder.